-Offering fresh water and a good location on Australia’s east coast, British governor Arthur Phillip enthusiastically proclaimed that it is “without exception the finest harbour in the world.”
+On 26 January 1788 a settlement was founded in Sydney Cove.
+It subsequently became the capital of the British colony of New South Wales.
+With fresh water and a gainful location on Australia’s east coast, British governor Arthur Phillip enthusiastically proclaimed that it was “without exception the finest harbour in the world.”

 A land down under

 Settlement of Sydney

 Over the next few days in January 1788, the convicts and settlers were moved to Port Jackson.
 The site was renamed Sydney Cove, after the then-British Home Secretary Lord Sydney.
 On 26 January, Philip and officers from the ship Supply planted the British flag and New South Wales was proclaimed a British colony.

 The settlers’ struggles did not end there, and nor did those of the Indigenous Australians whom they would engage in sporadic conflict with until 1810.
 The settlement of Sydney grew and was unrecognizable by the time the last “first-fleeter,” a female convict from Manchester called Betty King, died in 1856.